← Medical Devices & Procedures

 What it is

-High-intensity focused ultrasound (HIFU) is a non-invasive cancer treatment that uses sound waves to heat and destroy cancer cells.
-It is used for various types of cancer, including uterine fibroids, prostate cancer, and pancreatic cancer.
+High-intensity focused ultrasound (HIFU) is a non-invasive treatment that uses high-frequency sound waves to heat and destroy cancer cells.
+It is used to treat various types of cancer, including prostate cancer, uterine fibroids, and breast fibroadenomas.

 What research shows